Need help getting a HELOC with bad credit? Keep reading to learn your options.

 When you need to borrow money, a bad credit score can significantly limit your options.
 Even if you get approved for a HELOC with bad credit, it may not be the best choice for your financial health due to the less favorable terms you’ll receive.

-Whether it’s because you’re trying to access home improvement loans with bad credit or need a HELOC to pay off your credit card debt, EasyKnock doesn’t have any credit score requirements.
+Whether it’s because you’re trying to access home improvement loans with bad credit or need a HELOC for credit card debt consolidation, EasyKnock doesn’t have any credit score requirements.
 Instead, our sale-leaseback solution helps you unlock your equity so that you can meet your financial goals, whether they entail buying a vacation home or enjoying your retirement.
 You sell us your home and lease it back for as long as you want, allowing you to convert your home’s equity to cash.

 To learn more, reach out to us today.